SPRINGFIELD PUBLIC SCHOOLS FOUNDATION

 Mission The Springfield Public Schools Foundation (SPSF) is a community-based volunteer organization, serving Springfield District 186 public schools for more than 40 years with the mission to champion the strengths of District 186, to raise community support, and fund innovation to address the changing needs of educators and students.
 We carry out our mission in partnership with Springfield Public School District 186 (SPSD186) and the Springfield Community.

 Grant Information Each school year, the Foundation makes available grants to staff of SPSD186.
-Interested SPSD186 employees are encouraged to thoroughly review the information below prior to making application for a Foundation grant.
+Interested SPSD186 employees are encouraged to thoroughly review the information below before making application for a Foundation grant.
 Applications are to be submitted electronically through Googleforms.
 To aid applicants in the grant writing process, copies of the individual grant application questions and additional application information can be found on the Grant Reference document.
-Please review this document carefully prior to starting an application.
+Please review this document carefully before starting an application.

-2023-2024 Grants: The Springfield Public Schools Foundation’s Board of Directors is excited to share information about the grant offerings available to District teachers.
-During the 2023-2024 school year, seven types of grants will be offered: Cornerstone Grants, Classroom Library Grants, Extracurricular Grants, Special Education Life Skills Grants, Student-Led Grants, the O'Shea Builders' LHS Designated Grants, and our newest, the Mike Zimmers Teacher Professional Development Fund Grants, which we expect will begin accepting applications in the fall.
+2024-2025 Grants: The Springfield Public Schools Foundation’s Board of Directors is excited to share information about the grant offerings available to District teachers.
+During the 2024-2025 school year, seven types of grants will be offered: Cornerstone Grant, Classroom Library Grant, Extracurricular Grant, Special Education Life Skills Grant, Student-Led Grant, the O'Shea Builders' LHS Designated Grant, and the Mike Zimmers' Teacher Professional Development Fund Grant.

-The 2023-2024 Grant Application can be found here.
+The 2024-2025 Grant Applications can be found here.
 The Mike Zimmers Teacher Professional Development Fund Application can be found here.

 The following will not be considered for funding: